 Sick Leave

-Certified staff members who are too ill to perform their teaching duties must contact their building principal before 6:00 a.m.
+Certified staff members who are too ill to perform their teaching duties must contact their building principal by 6:00 a.m.

 Personal Leave

 Certified staff who wish to take personal leave must submit a leave request to their building principal at least three days in advance of the proposed leave.
 Building principals may deny personal leave requests if the school district is unable to secure the services of a qualified substitute teacher on the day of the proposed leave.
 Staff members may not take personal leave adjacent to a school break.
 For example, if school is not in session on a Monday, certified staff may not take personal leave the preceding Friday or following Tuesday.